br4chu/docker-compose-maven-plugin/README.md

 </build>
 ```

 3. Run your integration tests with `mvn verify` command.
-You should then see your docker-compose cluser turning on before tests and shutting down after tests
+You should then see your docker-compose cluster starting up before tests and shutting down after the
-are done.
+tests are done.

 # Requirements

+* JDK8+
 * Maven 3+

 This project also depends on [Johann](https://github.com/br4chu/johann) library and inherits its requirements:

-* Docker Engine 1.12+ (because of health checks)
+* Docker Engine 17.06+
-* Docker Compose 1.14+ (because of `-f -` option)
+* Docker Compose 1.18+

 # Usage